 Government policy did to some extent anticipate these problems.
-When the legislation changed in the 1970s and 1980s, it was accepted in principle (as it had been in the 1930s) that private road hauliers should have to contribute "their
+When the legislation changed in the 1970s and 1980s, it was accepted in principle (as it had been in the 1930s) that private road hauliers should have to contribute "their relative proportion" to the provision and maintenance of roads.
+As a method of control to replace the permit system, the Road Transport Quality System (RTQS) was introduced in 1991.
+It was widely accepted by the road transport industry as fair and practicable, and welcomed by Transnet.

 However, the devil was in the application.
 In 2001, road industry magazine Fleetwatch noted that "RTQS has not been implemented by the authorities, and it has not been applied by the operators."
 In 2007, a presentation to parliament by the RailRoad Association of SA noted that implementation of the RTQS "has never happened.
 The result is an almost completely unregulated road transport industry."
-39

 Little has changed since then.
 In 2015 the CSIR's Paul Nordengen noted that there were not enough weighbridges and they were not always manned.
 "Where weighbridges are operational," he says, "they don't have the right facilities for screening and we end up with long queues of trucks."
-40

 Also in 2015, Gavin Kelly from the Road Freight Association (RFA) pointed to inconsistent policing.
 "There are huge levels of corruption among officers, stretching from fines to dockets.
 Traffic officers have poor technical skills and can often not perform basic tasks."
 Kelly said the biggest challenge was in operator licensing: "These problems include poor control over the granting of operating permits; no centralised system to record operator details and their history; and non-compliant operators who operate under the radar and who seem to be immune.
 Operators who have transgressed get back on the road without having corrected their operations or the condition of their trucks.
 Problem vehicles are not taken out of circulation, problematic test centres are not dealt with and there is widespread corruption in certification."
-41